 Entrance fee to Shanghai Jing’An Temple: Always CNY50, CNY100 from the 1st to 15th days in the first lunar month.

 A beautiful temple devoted to Chinese philosopher Confucius, this is often neglected by tourists who are inevitably captivated by the lights and opulence of Shanghai’s modern districts and state-of-the-art architecture.
-If you do manage to spare some time for the Confucius Temple, though, I assure you, you won’t regret it.
+If you do manage to spare some time for the Confucian Temple in Shanghai, though, I assure you, you won’t regret it.

 A beautiful example of Chinese traditional architecture, with a rich presence of rocks in their natural shape, if you are still wondering what to see in Shanghai, this is it.

 Originally built between 1368 and 1398 to worship Confucius, the Chinese great philosopher and educator, and the founder of Confucianism, this temple has been regarded as one of the top learning institutions in Shanghai and China.
 Famous for being the ‘Treasure House of Stone Carving Art’, at Confucius Temple you can admire its ancient buildings, beautiful courtyards, and the many stone carvings, including Zunjing Pagoda, Dacheng Hall, and Minlun Hall.

 Address of Confucius Temple in Shanghai: 215, Wenmiao Road.

 How to reach Confucius Temple in Shanghai: Metro lines 8 or 10, Laoximen Station.
 Take Exit 7 and walk along Zhonghua Road.
 Wenmiao Road is one of the back streets.

 Opening hours of Confucius Temple in Shanghai: Daily 9 am-5 pm.

 Entrance fee for Shanghai Confucius Temple: 10 CNY.